rstudio/keras3/docs/dev/reference/quantizer_awq_config.md

 - dataset:

-  Calibration data yielding strings or pre-tokenized tensors.
+  Calibration data used to analyze activation patterns.
+It can be an iterable that yields strings or pre-tokenized numeric tensors, such as a character vector, generator, R array, or NumPy array.

 - tokenizer:

-  Tokenizer or compatible callable used for `dataset`.
+  Tokenizer or compatible callable used to process `dataset` when it contains strings.

 - ...: